 - Click Next.

-After creating a new profile you just need to check if this problem is resolved.
-If everything works without a problem, just keep using your new Firefox profile and everything should be in order.
+After creating a new profile, you must check if this problem is resolved.
+If everything works without a problem, just keep using your new Firefox profile, and everything should be in order.

 - Press Windows Key + R and enter %temp%.
-Press Enter or click OK.

 - Select all files from the Temp folder and delete them.

-Antivirus can sometimes interfere with certain applications and cause this and many other errors to appear, therefore be sure to disable it and check if that solves the problem.
+Antivirus can sometimes interfere with specific applications and cause this and many other errors to appear; therefore, be sure to disable it and check if that solves the problem.